caesariodito/mp-assignment-automation/README.md

 ## Technical Outline

 - Use Optical Character Recognition (OCR) software to convert the PDF or image documents into text.
-(PDF Text-based only for now)
+(PDF Text-based/Image only for now)
-- Extract the text from the PDF with PyPDF
+- Extract the text from the PDF with ~~PyPDF~~, OCRmyPDF, EasyOCR
+- Do text processing on the extracted text
 - Process the question with chatgpt api (if possible)
 - Provide an answer in pdf format

 ### This project is for education purpose only

+### You can view my progress in [here!](https://sesar-d.notion.site/PROGRESS-PAGE-2bc38597b2c9460b88b7c41cbfab4ecb)